BBKolton/reactify-wc/README.md

 # Roadmap

-1. Add testing suite with Cypress.
+1. Add Cypress to testing suite.
 2. Do some deep comparison between the changing props, attributes, and especially event handlers so that we aren't setting and removing them on every `componentDidUpdate`.
+3. Add CI/CD pipeline to GitHub.

 # Credits